Kristina01111000/Drws_site/README.md

 - aksimet
 - total upkeep
 - widget context
-	- for choosing which pages widgets appear/ not appear on
+	- for choosing which pages widgets appear/ not appear on -> really like it

 https://web.dev/measure/:
 - resize images